Obstructive Sleep Apnea in Children

 Symptoms can occur a bit differently in each child.
 They can include:

 The symptoms of obstructive sleep apnea can be like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is obstructive sleep apnea diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms, health history, and sleep patterns.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 Your child may also have a sleep study.

 A sleep study is the best way to diagnose obstructive sleep apnea.
 But the test may be hard to do with younger children or those who don’t want to cooperate.
 For the study, your child may need to sleep in a special lab.
-While sleeping, he or she will be connected to monitors that check:
+While sleeping, they will be connected to monitors that check:

 Your child’s healthcare provider may refer your child to a sleep expert for more evaluation.
 Sometimes sleep apnea testing may be done with a device used in your own home.